Medicare Advantage Plans

 and find out if you have $0 Premium Plans in your area.

 Whether or not you take prescription drugs, you may want to consider your options carefully when it comes to joining Medicare Part D. Unless you have other, creditable coverage offered through work or a union, going without prescription drug benefits may end up costing you money.
-Do you have to join Medicare Part D to avoid extra fees?
-Part D coverage is optional, but without the right guidance, you could end up paying a higher premium from a late enrollment penalty.
-Here’s some information on Part D coverage and what you should know if you are approaching your Initial Enrollment Period.
+Coverage is optional, but without the right guidance, you could end up paying a higher premium from a late enrollment penalty.

-Join Part D when you are first eligible, during your Initial Enrollment period.
+Join when you are first eligible, during your Initial Enrollment period.

 Maintain creditable coverage (other prescription drug coverage) through an employer, union, or other health insurance provider.

-Not everyone needs to join Medicare Part D when they are first eligible, and there are many seniors who delay enrollment without paying a penalty.
+Not everyone needs to join when they are first eligible, and many seniors delay enrollment without paying a penalty.
 Many employer-provided health insurance plans offer drug coverage that is considered “creditable” by Medicare.

-If you do have drug benefits, as long as you are covered, you do not need to join Medicare Part D. However, if you lose coverage (employer benefits end or COBRA ends) you only have a certain amount of time to join Part D without penalty.
+If you do have drug benefits, as long as you are covered, you do not need to join.
+However, if you lose coverage (employer benefits end or COBRA ends) you only have a certain amount of time to join without penalty.

 If You are Penalized, Here’s How to Calculate Your Premium